top of page

 • Name or Business listed on the Wall of Compassion on our website

 As a thank you, monthly sponsors will receive an annual thank you package minus the calendar after 12 months of recurring monthly donations as a thank you for your support.
-They will still receive the monthly donors items as normally scheduled (within one month of sign).
+They will still receive the monthly donors items as normally scheduled (within one month of sign up).
 Annual donors are priced to cover most non-emergency costs of an animal based on current costs.
 Annual and monthly packages are a way that we try to give everyone an opportunity to help take care of the sanctuary animals.
 Thank you for your understanding!

 Wall of Compassion